kumu/docs/faq/how-do-i-change-element-shape.md

 }
 ```

-Replace `element` with a [selector](/guides/selectors.html) that matches the elements you want to decorate. (`element` will select all elements on the map and make them transparent).
+Replace `element` with a [selector](/guides/selectors.html) that matches the elements you want to decorate.

 #### Sample shapes